 Look for Advanced Programming Features

-Look for models that offer Wi-Fi® connectivity, humidity control, and "staging" capabilities.
-Staging allows the thermostat to run the heat pump at lower, energy-saving speeds most of the time, only ramping up to high power during extreme weather.
+When shopping, look for smart models that offer Wi-Fi® connectivity, humidity control, and "staging" capabilities.
+Staging allows the thermostat to run the heat pump at lower, whisper-quiet energy-saving speeds most of the time, only ramping up to high power during extreme weather events.

 Bryant Heat Pump Thermostats

-Bryant offers a portfolio of controls designed to optimize your system's performance.
+Bryant offers a comprehensive and constantly evolving portfolio of intelligent controls designed to optimize your system's performance and center your long-term comfort.

 Evolution™ System Control